Next round begins February 4, 2026

 L E A R N .
 S U P P O R T .
 L E A D .

 This training is designed for yoga teachers, educators, therapists AND anyone who would like to introduce the tools of yoga and mindfulness from the growing field of trauma research to manage, regulate and even resolve some of the symptoms of trauma.
 This comprehensive training marries the emerging and developing field of traumatology with the ancient wisdom of Yoga philosophy, principles and teachings to provide a powerful framework for wellness.
 Also included in the curriculum is a focus on developing leaderships skills as an advocate for social justice.
-This training will create the foundation for implementing a trauma/ justice-informed class.
+This training will create the foundation for implementing a trauma and socially informed class.
 Please contact us with any questions or concerns HERE!
-We encourage you to learn, feel safe and do great work!
+We encourage you to learn, stay curious, and do great work!

 TRAINING INFORMATION

 SELF-PACED MODUES: This training begins with ONLINE Self-Paced Content.
 These online modules will take roughly 20 hours to complete and will be accessible through Google Classroom after registering and paying for the course.
-Completion of content BEFORE Sept.
-3 is highly recommended.
+Completion of content BEFORE in-person dates is highly recommended.

 CONTINUING EDUCATION UNITS